vladfi1/vladfi1.github.io/_posts/2018-11-4-victim-of-your-own-success.md

 In this post I'm going to talk about a simple game-theoretic scenario that illustrates this phenomenon.

 First, let's introduce the concept of **Nash equilibrium**.
 We'll consider symmetric, zero-sum, 2-player games.
 In such a game, each player picks a move simultaneously.
 These are then revealed, and each player deterministically receives a payout as a function of the two moves.
 The game is *symmetric* when the two players have the same move set, and swapping moves swaps the payoffs.
 It is *zero-sum* if the payoffs add up to zero -- that is, however much I win, you must lose, and vice-versa.
+Such a game can be represented by an antisymmetric matrix of payoffs for each move combination.

 The classic example of this class of game is Rock-Paper-Scissors (RPS), where wins are +1, losses -1, and ties 0.
 But actually quite a lot of games can be seen as falling under this category, if we relax the constraint on determinstic payoffs.
 Take, for example, Super Smash Bros., a popular series of fighting games from Nintendo.
 Smash players love to make tier lists ranking the different characters in terms of competitive viability, both on an absolute scale and on a matchup-by-matchup basis.
 For example, [this chart](https://docs.google.com/spreadsheets/d/1uekrvvZUDFGphbZ7LAyXpyspOuqvNX7I2HZvtwAoWSQ) shows that Fox beats Peach 60-40.
 What this means is that if two skilled players fight with Fox vs Peach, the Fox *should win* 60% of the time on average.
 So, we can view Smash Bros. as a symmetric, zero-sum, 2-player game with *stochastic* payoffs, where the "moves" are the possible characters that can be picked.